-- 4. The premises concerned are currently a newly built empty retail premises.
-The application is for a new premises licence to permit the sale of alcohol for consumption off the premises, 7 days a week between 06:00 23:00. - 5.
-During the consultation period, to prevent a representation from South Yorkshire Police, the applicant agreed to reduce the hours during which alcohol sales would be permitted, 09.00 23.00 7 days a week, and to place additional conditions on the licence, should it be granted. - 6.
-A summary of the application including the amendments agreed with South Yorkshire Police is attached as Appendix B to this report. - 7.
-A location plan of the premises is attached at Appendix C.

-- 8. A copy of the original application submitted is attached at Appendix D. - 9.
-Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's statement of Licensing Policy, any licensing application under the Act in respect of which representations have been made to the Licensing Authority and which have not been withdrawn or resolved by mediation fall to be determined by the Licensing Sub-Committee having regard to the evidence before it. - 10.
-Representations regarding the application have been received from neighbouring residents.
-Copies of the representations are attached at Appendix E. - 11.
-A copy of the application has been sent to each of the Responsible Authorities.
-Details of the application have been published on the Council website.
+- 4. The premises concerned was previously a hair dressers.
+The application is for a new premises licence to operate the premises as a restaurant/takeaway. - 5.
+A summary of the application is attached as Appendix B to this report. - 6.
+A location plan of the premises is attached at Appendix C. - 7.
+A copy of the application is attached at Appendix D. - 8.
+Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's Statement of Licensing Policy, any licensing application under the Act in respect of which representations have been made to the Licensing Authority and which have not been withdrawn or resolved by mediation fall to be determined by the Licensing Sub-Committee having regard to the evidence before it.